usnistgov/SAMURAI/docs/analysis/data_layout.rst

 along with a folder called :code:`touchstone`.
 The :code:`touchstone` sub-directory contains its own metafile (\*.json) along with a copy of all of the nominal measurement results as touchstone files (e.g. \*.snp_binary).
 This folder can also be used when uncertainties are not of interest.
-If using :class:`samurai.base.TouchstoneEditor.TouchstoneEditor` or :mat:func:`read_touchstone`, the data from both directories
+If using :class:`samurai.base.TouchstoneEditor.TouchstoneEditor` or :mat:func:`TouchstoneEditor`, the data from both directories
 (and therefore the data when using either metafile) should return the same values when loaded.

 The Metafile